jdc-electronic/jlink-adapter/README.md

 ## 3 - Advanced information

-* **TC2030:** his 4 unused pins are unfortunately not all "not connected".
+* **TC2030:** its 4 unused pins are unfortunately not all "not connected".
 The cable follows the following connection logic:

   | TC2030 pins   | Pin connected on the 10-pins connector side |
   | ------------- | ------------------------------------------- |